 On top of those side effects, certain types or methods of delivery for testosterone replacement therapy have their own additional risks, or risks for others who may interact with the individual undergoing treatment.
 For example, the gel type testosterone replacement therapy comes with a standard caution that others, especially women, should not touch the areas to which the gel is applied (or the gel itself) for a number of hours after application.
 Otherwise, they may inadvertently be exposed to and absorb testosterone, resulting in ill health effects.
 This also applies to children, where it may cause early puberty and other unhealthy symptoms.
 Therefore, in these circumstances, the specific type of therapy used also needs to be thoroughly considered for the additional risks it can present.

 Overall Physical and Psychological Health Needs to be Addressed

 While testosterone replacement therapy is a proven treatment for low testosterone, it is not typically prescribed for age-related testosterone loss.
-Even if you manage to obtain it for that purpose, there are other physical and psychological health needs that often need to be addressed, and may be associated with aging, in order to regain full sex drive and functional satisfaction.
+Even if you are prescribed it for that purpose, other physical and psychological health needs often need to be addressed and may be associated with aging, in order to regain full sex drive and functional satisfaction.
 Testosterone is not the only hormone or chemical in the body that governs things like feelings of well-being, arousal, erectile function, energy, metabolism, and so on.
 In addition, no therapy or medical treatment can, on its own, address problems like obesity, other medical or health problems, depression or mental health issues, or relationship issues.
 All of these aspects of your life, especially as they relate to age-induced changes, need to be addressed – regardless of whether or not you obtain testosterone replacement therapy.